LlmKira/Openaibot/README.EN.md

 <h2 align="center">Openaibot</h2>
 > Translate by deepl (wink~

-OpenAI Chat Bot For IM.
-Use OpenAi Interaction on IM.
+OpenAI Chat Bot For IM/Linux/Windows.

 **If your instant messaging platform is not available or you want to develop a new app, we welcome your contribution to this repository.
 You can develop a new Controller by dispatching generic event layer.**